Abstract-2912/CS-2340-Assignment-1/tutorial/xml.md

 > [!NOTE]
 > A color can also be defined including an _alpha value_ (#00-#FF), which is a measure of transparency:  _(#00 = 0% = fully transparent, #FF = 100% = fully opaque)_.
->
-> _Examples_:
-> - #88FFEE58 makes the color semi-transparent.
+>> - #88FFEE58 makes the color semi-transparent.
-> - If you use #00FFEE58, it's fully transparent and disappears from the left-hand bar.
+>> - If you use #00FFEE58, it's fully transparent and disappears from the left-hand bar.

 <br>